 Part-time wildlife rehabilitator

-I am a licensed wildlife rehabilitator from Ohio where I run a small non-profit wildlife rescue facility.
+I am a licensed wildlife rehabilitator from Ohio where I run a nonprofit wildlife rescue facility.
 Savage Hart Wildlife began in 2010 and is located in Northwest Ohio.
 I accept injured and orphaned native mammals for rehabilitation and release them back into the wild when they are ready.
 This is a very rewarding, yet exhausting job, therefore the facility is only open seasonally during the spring and summer.

 “When we return wild animals to nature, we merely return them to what is already theirs, For man cannot give wild animals freedom, they can only take it away.”